SarahKubik/Survivalist/README.md

 ### Installation

-Using the Apollo Server, the backend was was developed and intergrated with the front end client.
-Graphlql was setup as the database while Concurrently acted as the middleware connecting the back and frontend seamlesslly.

-Routes, mutations, and typesdefs were built to speak to the front end for the application to be fully interactive.
-Bootstrap and Styled Components were used to style the front end.
+Using the Apollo Server, the backend was developed and connected to the front end client.
+Graphlql was setup as the database while Concurrently acted as the middleware running the backend server and frontend client simultaneously using schemas made up of mutuations, typedefs, and modules.
+Bootstrap and Style Components were used to style the front end.
 ## Usage

 The app was launched in it's infancy stage with a login and landing page that links to Wikipedia articles discussing broad topics of survival tools and resources.

 ## Roadmap

-The future plan is to deliver a fully developed Ecommerce lifeystyle application that offers a userfriendly marketplace of products, services and resources catering to those who practice and or those whom are interested living a "less is more" sustainable way of life.
+The future plan is to deliver a fully developed Ecommerce lifeystyle application that offers a user friendly marketplace of products, services and resources catering to those who practice and or those whom are interested in living a "less is more" sustainable life.

 ## Developers